dev-formata-io/limitr/typescript/README.md

     }
 });

-// Will return false and send an meter-limit event in the doc (if App.meter_limit exists, it will also be called) if (await policy.increment('cus_free_customer', 'seats')) throw Error("will not get here");
+// Will return false and emit an meter-limit event in the doc (if App.meter_limit exists, it will also be called) if (await policy.increment('cus_free_customer', 'seats')) throw Error("will not get here");
 if (await policy.meter('cus_free_customer', 'seats', 2)) throw Error("cannot request 2 additional seats..");
 if (await policy.increment('cus_paid_customer', 'seats')) {